sap-tutorials/btp-dev-guidance/tutorials/prepare-btp-cf/prepare-btp-cf.md

 4. Choose **Cloud Foundry** from the dropdown under **Environment Type**.

-5. Under **Environment Instance ID**, paste the GUID of your Cloud Foudry organization.
+5. Under **Environment Instance ID**, paste the GUID of your Cloud Foundry organization.
 Here's how to find it:

-      - Open a new terminal in SAP Business Application Studio and login with `cf login`.
+      - Open a new terminal in SAP Business Application Studio and log in with `cf login`.
       - Run the command `cf org <Your-Cloud-Foundry-Org> --guid`.
-You'll get the GUID of your Cloud Foudry organization in response.
+You'll get the GUID of your Cloud Foundry organization in response.

       <!-- border; size:540px --> ![Add environment instance ID](./cf-env-instance-id.png)